knox-networks/ssi/README.md

 ## Requirements
 At the moment we make no promise to support anything but the latest version of Rust.
 Current minimum version of rust (MVR): 1.64

+We use the [protofetch](https://github.com/coralogix/protofetch) tool for managing Protobuf files in the `build.rs` script for `registry_resolver`.
+Make sure it is installed on your system - one way to do this is by running `cargo install protofetch` to build it from source.

 ## Installation
 You can utilize `ssi` by importing it via GitHub through the main branch.
 At the moment the crate is not published on crates.io
 ```